 The entire time you are in detox you are kept comfortable, hydrated and well-nourished.
 These are important elements of good health in withdrawal.
 Your blood pressure, heart rate, temperature and other vital signs are also checked to ensure you remain well.
 If you need some medication for the worst symptoms, professionals in a medical detox provide those for you without risk of secondary addiction.

-Serenity House Detox in Florida for Your Drug Detox
+Serenity House Detox & Recovery in Florida for Your Drug Detox

-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides accredited medical detox programs on an inpatient basis.
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides accredited medical detox programs on an inpatient basis.
 From the beginning of detox to your first days in sobriety, you are well-fed, comforted, supported and taken care of by licensed and certified addiction professionals.

 - Detox program for men